wangziqi2013/wangziqi2013.github.io/_posts/2019-08-25-a-novel-register-renaing-technique-for-ooo-processors.markdown

 reaading the value from R (i.e. after they are issued from the instruction window).
 In practice, R is often released when the renaming instruction commits, at which time it must be non-speculative, and all earlier instructions must have already also been committed since the ROB commits instructions in the dynamic program order.

+This renaming scheme, however, are over-conservative when some values are only used once.
+For example, given that instruction i is the last instruction that uses value stored in physical register R. After i reads from R at issue stage, the physical register R can be released right away, because it is guaranteed that no one else can read from it even if R has not been renamed by another instruction.